MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-add-in-for-Outlook.md

 - Ensure all available updates for Outlook desktop client have been applied.
 - Restart the Teams desktop client.
 - Sign out and then sign back in to the Teams desktop client.
 - Restart the Outlook desktop client.
-(Make sure Outlook isn’t running in admin mode.)
+(Make sure Outlook isn't running in admin mode.)
 - Make sure the logged-in user account name does not contain spaces.
 (This is a known issue, and will be fixed in a future update.)
 - Make sure single sign-on (SSO) is enabled.